piured/courel/README.md

    <img alt="Greedy gimmicks" src="Imgs/Tutorial/transitional-greedy-gimmicks.png" width=300>
    </p>

-3. **Seasonal**: Seasonal gimmicks affect only to a specific range of beats.
+3. **Range-based**: Range-based gimmicks affect only to a specific range of beats.
 When defining a `GimmickPair` the beat value will be the start of the range, and the value will be the span of time (either in seconds or beats, depending on the actual gimmick).
 For example, if we have a `GimmickPair` at beat 1 with value 2, the gimmick will affect from beat 1 to beat 3 (beat 1 included, beat 3 excluded, if not stated otherwise).
 The following gimmicks are seasonal:

    - Stops
    - Delays